As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

 You will need to build this up if you own a puppy as providing them with too much exercise at this point will be detrimental to their health.

-They do prefer having a yard or garden to explore, and there is a need to interact with them on a daily basis by playing games.
+They do prefer having a yard or garden to explore, and there is a need to interact with them daily by playing games.

-Remember that their walk should be varied in order to give them other things to explore.
+Remember that their walk should be varied to give them other things to explore.

 It will be their nature to want to check out new things, so just taking them to the same place over and over again is going to prove to be rather boring for them.